USS Iowa (BB-4) Navy Band Photograph Album

 Scope and Contents

 One photograph album of approximately 120 photographs kept by a Navy band member aboard the battleship USS Iowa (BB-4) and in France during World War I. Some of the photographs in the album include John Philip Sousa as a Navy officer, daily life on board the ship, recreation activities of the officers, the Navy band, and the Navy's NC-4 seaplane that was the first aircraft to fly nonstop across the Atlantic in the spring of 1919.
 The captions in the photograph album were supplied by the creator.
 Three loose items, two poems about life on board the ship and a church program, were found at the end of the album and are kept in a folder with the album.
-The album has been digitized and can be found in the Old Dominion University Libraries Digital Collections.

 - Other: Date acquired: 03/27/2017